DauletBai/qar-mvp/docs/architecture.md

 - Keep IF/ID busy even when EX is stalled behind a pending load, relying on forwarding for ALU dependencies and explicit interlocks for load-use cases.

 ### Remaining gaps
-- No caches or burst support on IMEM/DMEM; both buses still allow a single outstanding transaction.
+- Instruction fetch still operates on 32-bit beats with a two-entry prefetch queue; there are no caches or burst transfers yet, so only one outstanding transaction exists on each bus.
 - Interrupts are single-priority (timer wins over external) with no nested handling beyond `mstatus.MPIE`.
 - Formal coverage remains centered on the register file; ALU/decoder proofs and interrupt-focused assertions are future work.